edwardguil/SuperCVNet/README.md

 # Correlation Verification for Image Retrieval

-This repository contains an unofficial Pytorch implementation of the image retrieval network proposed in the paper [Correlation Verification for Image Retrieval](https://openaccess.thecvf.com/content/CVPR2022/html/Lee_Correlation_Verification_for_Image_Retrieval_CVPR_2022_paper.html) [1].
-While an official repository for this paper [exists](https://github.com/sungonce/CVNet/tree/main), the authors failed to release code to reproduce the results via training, citing intellectual property [issues](https://github.com/sungonce/CVNet/issues/1#issuecomment-1161781271).
+Welcome to an unofficial repository that houses a PyTorch implementation of the image retrieval network presented in the research paper, [Correlation Verification for Image Retrieval](https://openaccess.thecvf.com/content/CVPR2022/html/Lee_Correlation_Verification_for_Image_Retrieval_CVPR_2022_paper.html) [1].
+An official repository for this paper does [exist](https://github.com/sungonce/CVNet/tree/main), but unfortunately, it lacks the comprehensive code necessary for reproducing training results due to cited intellectual property concerns.

-This repository aims to solve this.
-In addition to including a training loop, it aims to include the full network proposed in the paper in a more easily understood way, through better OOP design.
-With the goal to allow faster reproducability, a easier training on new datasets.
+This repository has been built with the objective to bridge this gap by providing a more complete and coherent codebase.
+Initiative has been taken to include a well-structured training loop and aimed to encapsulate the full essence of the network proposed in the original paper through better OOP design.
+This in hopes to promote more rapid and straightforward reproducibility and facilitates smoother training transitions on novel datasets.

+## References
+[1] Lee, S., Seong, H., Lee, S., & Kim, E. (2022).
+Correlation Verification for Image Retrieval.
+2022 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 5364-5374.